AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::caution Restrictions

-In AdGuard Browser Extension, non-basic `$url` modifiers is not compatible with domain-specific rules and other non-basic modifiers — [`$domain`](#non-basic-domain-modifier) and [`$path`](#non-basic-path-modifier).
+In AdGuard Browser Extension, non-basic `$url` modifier is not compatible with domain-specific rules and other non-basic modifiers — [`$domain`](#non-basic-domain-modifier) and [`$path`](#non-basic-path-modifier).
 For example, the rule `[$url=/category/*]example.com###textad` will not be applied.